Every vehicle on our roads is controlled by a two kilogram supercomputer: the human brain.

 Failure to produce safety helmet for inspection: $150 fine.

 Riding a bicycle without securely fastened, approved helmet: $55 fine.

-Reported by Peter King for our AA Directions Winter 2017 issue
+Reported by Peter King for our AA Directions Summer 2017 issue